 Why combine SvSAN with KVM?

-Deploying StorMagic SvSAN on the KVM hypervisor creates a true open-source hyperconverged infrastructure while avoiding the hypervisor tax.
-With fast, scripted deployment and integration guides, it is a simple, hassle-free installation process.
-The benefits of avoiding the hypervisor tax are amplified by SvSAN’s lightweight two-node architecture and hardware requirements.
-All of this ensures an organization can deploy a highly available solution on any x86 server and any combination of storage inside.
-This flexibility gives an IT team more choice and more control over their infrastructure, enabling them to tailor it to precise requirements.
+Deploying StorMagic SvSAN on a KVM hypervisor creates a true open-source hyperconverged infrastructure while avoiding the hypervisor tax.
+With fast, scripted deployment, integration guides, and monitoring, it is a simple, hassle-free installation and management process.
+The benefits of avoiding the hypervisor tax are amplified by SvSAN’s lightweight 2-node architecture and hardware requirements.
+Unlike most highly available HCI solutions that require three nodes or more, SvSAN requires only two nodes to provide 100% uptime.
+Organizations can deploy a highly available SvSAN solution on any x86 server and any combination of storage inside.
+This flexibility gives IT teams more choice and more control over their infrastructure, enabling them to tailor it to precise requirements.

 Requirements

 SvSAN has very low system requirements.
-The minimum tolerances for operating SvSAN when using the KVM hypervisor are shown in the table opposite.
+The minimum tolerances for operating SvSAN when using a KVM hypervisor are shown in the table below.
 Additionally, any x86 server, any CPU and any storage type can be used when deploying SvSAN onto a KVM cluster.

 StorMagic SvSAN requirements: